 For example, I can use the Chase Ultimate Rewards points I earn with the Ink Business Preferred card for cash back or travel.
 I fly United Airlines a lot, and they’re a Chase Ultimate Rewards point transfer partner, so those points come in handy.

-I was also lucky enough to be targeted for a 100,000 AMEX Membership Rewards point sign-up bonus on the AMEX Business Platinum card (the public offer is 100,000 AMEX Membership Rewards points after meeting tiered minimum spending requirements).
+I was also lucky enough to be targeted for a 100,000 AMEX Membership Rewards point sign-up bonus on the AMEX Business Platinum card (the public offer is 75,000 AMEX Membership Rewards points; 50,000 bonus points after spending $10,000 in the first three months.
+Plus, an extra 25,000 bonus points after spending an additional $10,000 in the same time frame).
 So I couldn’t pass that up.
 And I’ve redeemed my AMEX Membership Rewards points for Delta flights (my selected airline), and get 35% of my points back.

 I haven’t used my Starwood points yet.
 But I like that I have the option to use them at Starwood OR Marriott hotels.
 Or, I can transfer them to airlines for flights.
 Guess I need to start planning another trip!